-Impairment of goodwill:
+Impairment of goodwill

-For impairment testing purposes, goodwill is allocated to cash-generating units (CGU) at the lowest level of operating activity (business) to which it relates, and is therefore not combined at group level.
-The CGU's to which the goodwill balance as at 30 June 2020 relates to Pointbreak Group of companies.
+For impairment testing purposes, goodwill is allocated to cash generating units (CGU) at the lowest level of operating activity (business) to which it relates, and is therefore not combined at group level.

 When testing for impairment, the recoverable amount of a CGU is determined based on value-in-use calculations.
 These calculations use cash flow projections based on financial budgets approved by management covering a one year period.
-Cash flows beyond one year are extrapolated using the estimated growth rate for the CGU.
+Cash flows beyond one year are extrapolated using the estimated growth rate of the CGU.
 The growth rate does not exceed the long-term average past growth rate for the business in which the CGU operates.

-The discount rate used os the weighted average cost of capital for the specific segment, adjusted for specific risks relating to the segment.
+The discount rate used is the weighted average cost of capital for the specific segment, adjusted for specific risks relating to the segment.
 Some of the other assumptions include investment returns, expense inflation rates, tax rates and new business growth.
+Discount rate 16.3% (2019: 14.3%) and growth rate 5.6% (2019: 6% - 9%) applied.